Please enable JavaScript to view the comments powered by Disqus.

 2. Labour Impact

-There are two easy methods to apply for for permanent residency through the PEI PNP:
+There are two easy methods to apply for permanent residency through the PEI PNP:

-1. The first method is through the Express Entry stream of the Prince Edward Island PNP which allows for applicants to become a Canadian permanent resident in approximately 6 - 8 months.
-If you’re applying outside of the Express Entry system, the application can be made via the PEI office of immigration.
+1. The first method is through the Express Entry stream of the Prince Edward Island PNP, which allows applicants to become Canadian permanent residents in approximately 6-8 months.
+If you’re applying outside the Express Entry system, the application can be made via the PEI office of immigration.
 Once accepted by PEI PNP, the applicant should have an Express Entry profile for potential nomination.

-2. The second method is through the PNP PEI where the applicant creates an Express Entry profile and creates an Expression of Interest to immigrate to PEI on the system.
-In turn, PEI PNP will get in touch with the candidate via Express Entry to invite them to apply for the PNP.
+2. The second method is through the PNP PEI, where the applicant creates an Express Entry profile and an Expression of Interest to immigrate to PEI on the system.
+In turn, PEI PNP will contact the candidate via Express Entry to invite them to apply for the PNP.

-FAQ 3: What is the average cost of living in Prince Edward Island?
+What is the Average Cost of Living on Prince Edward Island?

 Want to learn more about Canada?
 Subscribe to our newsletter and get an e-book on Canadian immigration filled with mesmerizing sights of Canada!